projectgranary/docs/developer-reference/api-reference/belt-api.md

 {% endswagger-response %}
 {% endswagger %}

-{% swagger baseUrl="https://api.grnry.io" path="/projects/{project-name}/belts/:id" method="get" summary="Get a Specific Belt by ID" %}
+{% swagger baseUrl="https://api.grnry.io" path="/projects/{project-name}/belts/:id" method="get" summary="Get a Specific Belt by ID (python-callback)" %}
 {% swagger-description %}
 Retrieves full dump of a specific belt with a specified ID.
+This section describes the response of a "python-callback" belt.
+See the next section for a "dbt-segment" belt.

 \